Lead Generation Strategies for Technology Companies

 4. Use an omnichannel approach

 You’ve probably heard that it takes at least 7 touchpoints to finally engage a prospect.
 To maximize the effectiveness of your outreach you need to be consistent in order to gain trust in the fragile beginning stages of relationship building.
-This where an omnichannel approach becomes invaluable.
+This is where an omnichannel approach becomes invaluable.

 Omnichannel lead generation means that you are using all available channels to create a unified experience for those you engage with through outbound and inbound lead generation.
 An omnichannel approach should be built into every B2B lead generation strategy.
 As we go over the different lead generation tactics, think about how you can combine different strategies to make a cohesive outreach process that keeps your ideal clients coming back for more.